nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 mount /dev/nvme0n1p3 /mnt
 ```

+{{< callout type=note >}}
-> **Note:** You may need to find your old boot partition if you don't know what the name of it is.
-You can do this by
+You may need to find your old boot partition if you don't know what the name of it is.
+You can do this by checking
-> checking `fdisk -l` to see what partition it is.
-Alternatively, you can find it by UUID by taking the UUID from the
+`fdisk -l` to see what partition it is.
+Alternatively, you can find it by UUID by taking the UUID from the commented out
-> commented out line in the `/etc/fstab` and running `ls -l /dev/disk/by-uuid/` to determine which disk the symlink
+line in the `/etc/fstab` and running `ls -l /dev/disk/by-uuid/` to determine which disk the symlink points to.
-> points to.
+{{</ callout >}}

 Now that it's mounted at `/mnt` we can just copy the `config`, `initrd.img`, and `vmlinuz` files from the old boot
 partition to the (now root disk) `/boot` directory: